 Besides Brother Louie, Jim Jong-Un’s friends remember his love (bordering on psychotic obsession) with another party anthem.
 This time it was the work of an American artist, namely Andrew WK.
 Because of the artist nationality, his friends believes that it was harder for Un to public ally endorse Andrew WK.
 But after Dennis Rodman’s legendary visit, anything seems possible.

 Friends still remember Un watching nightlight videos of the WNBA (Un is a great fan of basketball) mixed with this song.
-It was a time of wild exploration for former party animal, current supreme leader.
+It was a time of wild exploration for former party animal, the current supreme leader.

 Never one to neglect political rhetoric, Kim Jong-Un would insist that his basketball teammates listen to this song after games as a method to build morale.